 Payments shall be due on the Payment Date.
 In the event that Buyer and Seller are each required to pay an amount under Transactions on the same Payment Date, then such amounts with respect to each party may be aggregated and the parties shall discharge their obligations to pay through netting, as indicated by the election of the parties on page 1 of the Master Agreement, in which case the party, if any, owing the greater amount shall pay to the other party the difference between the amounts owed.

 Exchange Transactions under this Contract shall be on a unit-for-unit basis (Gallons or Barrels).
 Unless otherwise provided in the applicable Confirmation, the quantities of Product delivered hereunder shall be kept in approximate balance throughout the term of the Exchange Transaction; provided, however, small imbalances may be carried forward from Month-to-Month upon agreement by the parties.
 Upon termination of this Contract for any reason, the party having received the smaller volume of Product shall continue to receive Product from the other party until the deliveries of each party to the other are as nearly equal in quantity as loading via the designated transportation mode pursuant to the relevant Transaction will permit.
-Any small balance then due either party may be invoiced to the other party at the then mutually agreed upon market price of the Product at the Delivery Location(s).
+Any small balance then due either party may be invoiced to the other party at the then mutually agreed upon market price of the Product at the Delivery Location(s). [is this best left to special provisions?]

 Any amounts due to a party hereunder and not received in the time period set forth above shall bear interest at the Interest Rate from the Payment Date due until payment is made.